Donor Profile

 Part of the Liberal Party’s 2021 platform included a “Principled Approach to Foreign Policy” as part of the party’s international development plans.
 Platform pledges included increasing Canada’s international development assistance every year until 2030, to realize the UN SDGs; donating at least 200 million vaccines doses to vulnerable populations around the world through COVAX by the end of 2022; continuing to build on Canada’s support for education; and doubling Canada’s funding to grassroots women’s rights organizations around the world.
 Canada’s 2021 Speech from the Throne, which was a summary of the government's goals for the new parliamentary session, built on these promises by recommitting to increasing Canada’s foreign assistance in the annual budget year after year and investing in equitable, sustainable, and feminist development that promotes gender equality and supports the world’s most vulnerable.

 Given their minority mandate, the Liberal Party must cooperate with other political parties in parliament.
 In March 2022, the Liberal party negotiated an agreement with the NDP that allows them to govern until 2025 with the NDP’s support in the minority Parliament, contingent on the implementation of a negotiated list of policies and priorities.
 The NDP is generally a strong supporter of international development, although none of the negotiated policies or priorities pertained directly to development spending.
+In September 2024, the NDP pulled out of the agreement.
+As such, if there was a confidence vote in parliament, the NDP would not be required to support the Liberals, which could trigger a general election before the election deadline.
 Canada’s next federal election will take place on or before October 20, 2025, with opinion polls favoring the Conservative Party of Canada under leader Pierre Poilievre by a wide margin.
 If the Conservatives were to form a government, Poilievre has vowed to cut international assistance to increase Canada’s military spending to meet NATO targets.

 Who is responsible for allocating Canadian ODA?